 Since the dawn of the internet, we have been trying to find ways to use it to our advantage.
 Internet searches are like an ecosystem, and we are all competing, struggling to get to the top of the food chain.

 Our relationship with keywords has changed a lot since search engines started using the keyword meta tag over 20 years ago, but keywords are still a tool to be used in our struggle for online dominance.
 Keywords should not be the bulk of your online strategy, but they should be an important cog in the wheel.

-As with anything that is as complex as search engine optimization and pay per click, unless you have the time and desire to learn, implement, and manage your campaigns for yourself, we highly recommend that you find a reputable digital marketing company to work with.
+As with anything that is as complex as search engine optimization and pay per click in Houston, unless you have the time and desire to learn, implement, and manage your campaigns for yourself, we highly recommend that you find a reputable company to provide search engine optimization in Houston.